Introduction to Economics

 Adam Smith noted in his 1776 publication The Wealth of Nations that people act naturally in their self-interest, which he called the invisible hand, and that the economy can be organized to take advantage of this self-interest.
 This requires that the people have the freedom to act and to own the factors of production, and to enjoy the profits or suffer the losses of their activities.

 Adam Smith also noted the advantages of the division of labor, where the production of goods or services is decomposed into a series of steps, where a person specializes to perform each step, thereby gaining proficiency in accomplishing the task.
-This greatly increased productive efficiency over craftsmanship, where the worker would perform all the tasks required to provide the good or service.
+This increased productive efficiency over craftsmanship, where the worker would perform all the tasks required to provide the good or service.

 In deciding how much of a product or service to provide, economics offers the tools of marginal analysis, which is the ratio of the marginal benefit over the marginal cost of providing the benefit.
-Marginal analysis is necessary because the cost of producing a good or service usually depends on the quantity produced.
+Marginal analysis is necessary because the cost of producing a good or service depends on the quantity produced.
 Within limits, economies of scale reduce the cost of production, where the cost of producing an additional unit is slightly less than the cost of the previous unit.
-However, demand, and the prices that people are willing to pay, usually declines with increasing supply.
+However, demand, and the prices that people are willing to pay, declines with increasing supply.
 Hence, there will be a point, known as the supply-demand equilibrium, where the cost of producing an additional unit = the price that people are willing to pay for that unit.

 In most sciences, knowledge is advanced by forming a hypothesis to explain observations or experimental data, designing experiments to test the hypothesis, then either accepting the hypothesis if the experiment confirmed it, modifying it with new information from the experiment, then retesting it, or even outright rejecting the hypothesis if the experiment contradicts it.